ambachtelijk/express-mvc-boilerplate/README.md

 # Express MVC boilerplate app
 This is a boilerplate application that provides a ready-to-use implementation of the MEAN (MongoDB/MySQL, Express, Angular, Node) stack according to the MVC (model-view-controller) design pattern.
-It includes a standard controllers for a web-based interface and RESTful API interface.
+It includes a standard controllers for a web-based interface and for a RESTful API interface.

 ### Table of contents
 1. [Dependencies](#dependencies)